engin100/980/labs/lab-2.md

 ### Using Equations in Spreadsheets

 You can use spreadsheets as a simple way to solve equations with given inputs.
 You let the spreadsheet know that you’re writing an equation by starting with “=”.
 You can then input numbers, multiplication (*), division (/), addition (+), and subtraction (-).
-You can also do exponents ($$x^y$$).
+You can also do exponents (c^x).
 Some functions are also built into the spreadsheet like a calculator, such as π (written as `PI()`) and trigonometric functions (but be careful, these are set to radians).

 Another thing you can do is use inputs from other cells in the spreadsheet.
 For example, if you wanted to find the area of a circle ($$A=\pi r^2$$) based on an input radius, you could do the following:

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRhSGIhjrbpW8pHbsjqsHXEsfuim8gFMDlTg311B0SDyENsLTJZ64YZ3BJLik6-5XvSH1uNJKytiCJ2/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>

-You could then put a radius value in cell A2 and cell B2 would give you the resulting numerical area.
+You could then put a radius value in cell `A2` and cell `B2` would give you the resulting numerical area.

 If you need more help, watch the first 10 minutes of this video: